 Your friend told you about a recurring dream he has in which he's on a ship that's sinking.
 He asked you what you think it means.
-You explain your theory:
+This is how you explain your theory.

 I think that the ship symbolizes your feelings about your professional life.

 A "symbol" is one thing that represents something else.
 For example, a wedding ring is a symbol for a couple's marriage.